Updated: April 10, 2026

 5. Click OK.

-An alternative approach: Some third-party tools like SoundSwitch (free, open source) give you keyboard shortcuts to switch between pre-defined audio devices and give you more control over auto-switching rules.
-Worth looking at if you regularly rotate between three or more output devices.
+Alternative: The free open-source tool SoundSwitch gives you keyboard shortcuts to switch between pre-defined audio devices and provides more control over auto-switching rules — useful if you regularly rotate between three or more output devices.

 Fixing HDMI Audio Hijacking Your Default Playback Device